 4K packs in four times the number of pixels as Full HD / 1080p.

-BT has also has a 4K channel BT Sport Ultra HD.
-As the name suggests, this is a sports channel (read further down for more information about sports) and it shows Premier League, FA Cup and Champions League football along with Aviva Premiership rugby.
-You’ll need one of BT’s Ultra-HD boxes to take advantage of the service though.
+BT has also has a 4K TV channel in BT Sport Ultra HD.
+It shows Premier League, FA Cup and Champions League football along with Aviva Premiership rugby.
+You’ll need one of BT’s Ultra-HD boxes to take advantage of the service.

-Finally, Sky’s Sky Q Silver box and Sky Q service, which has added 4K content since launch.
-You can watch many films and TV shows in 4K, while most Premier League football games are broadcast in 4K now.
+Then there’s the Sky Q service, where you can watch the broadcaster’s sizeable catalogue of films and TV shows in 4K, with most Premier League football games broadcast in 4K too.

-A: These days, yes.
-The first 4K TVs out in 2013 couldn’t handle Netflix 4K streams, as Netflix adopted the HEVC video format and none of the TVs out then could decode it.
-These days, you’ll struggle to find any 4K TV in a shop that cannot stream and does not have access to 4K streaming services.
+These days, yes.
+The first 4K TVs that came out in 2013 couldn’t handle Netflix 4K streams.
+Netflix adopted the HEVC video format and none of the TVs could decode it.
+These days, you’ll struggle to find a 4K TV that cannot stream and does not have access to 4K streaming services.

-Q: What broadband speed do you need to stream 4K?
+What internet speed do you need to stream 4K TV?

-A: Netflix and Amazon are the big names streaming 4K, and both services need a minimum of 15Mbps to do 4K.
-And your speeds need to remain consistently at or above that figure.
-As soon as you drop lower – due to high contention rates at peak usage times, say – the picture will slip back into HD mode.
-And don’t worry if you start off with a blurry image: it’s quite common for streaming services to start a programme at a low resolution and then bump it up to HD and UHD after the initial buffer.
+Netflix and Amazon require speeds of at least 15Mbps to stream 4K content.
+Speeds need to remain consistently at or above that figure; as soon as you drop – let’s say due to high contention rates at peak usage times – the picture will slip back into HD.
+And don’t worry if you start off with a blurry image: it’s common for streaming services to start a programme at low resolution and then bump it up to HD and UHD after the initial buffer.

 To try and cover itself for this eventuality, Netflix actually says on its website that you need 25Mbps minimum.
 But we’ve confirmed with Netflix that a consistent 15Mbps is enough.
 It’s worth bearing in mind that this means you need 15 to 25Mbps of spare bandwidth, so if someone else is using your Wi-Fi, you’ll need to have that amount of bandwidth free after you account for the other person’s usage.

-A: We’ve got a detailed breakdown of UHD Blu-ray which you can check out for a full rundown of the new format.
-In short, Ultra HD Blu-ray discs have a much larger capacity than standard Blu-ray discs, and as such can carry the information needed to store 4K video without the compression of streaming sites.
-Basically, the best form of 4K you can watch at home.
+We’ve got a detailed breakdown of UHD Blu-ray, for a full rundown of the new format.
+In short, Ultra HD Blu-ray discs have a much larger capacity than standard Blu-ray discs, and can carry the information needed to store 4K video without the compression of streaming sites.
+Basically, it’s the best form of 4K you can watch at home.

-There are plenty of UHD Blu-ray players out now, including the Panasonic DMP-UB900 and Sony UBP-X800.
+There are plenty of UHD Blu-ray players out now, including the Panasonic DP-UB9000 and Sony UBP-X700.
 Microsoft provides an affordable alternative in the Xbox One S, which plays 4K Blu-rays alongside games.

-A: We’d love to say ‘an HDMI socket’ and leave it at that, but wouldn’t you know it, it’s just not that simple.
+We’d love to say ‘an HDMI socket’ and leave it at that, but unfortunately it’s not that simple.

 The issue here is that not all HDMI sockets are equal.
 There have been multiple versions/standards of HDMI since the digital connection first appeared, with the latest v2.0 HDMI specification being defined specifically with 4K feeds in mind.

-The most significant advantage of v2.0 HDMIs from a 4K perspective is that they support increased data bandwidth, and so enable playback of 4K feeds with full (so-called 4:4:4) colour sampling at frame rates of up to 60fps.
-The previous v1.4 HDMIs only support 4K feeds up to 30fps.
+The most significant advantage of HDMI 2.0 is that they support increased data bandwidth, and so enable playback of 4K feeds with full (so-called 4:4:4) colour sampling at frame rates of up to 60fps.
+The previous HDMI 1.4 supports 4K feeds up to 30fps.

 Most of the major 4K TV brands now carry HDMI 2.0 in their current TVs – LG, Sony, Panasonic and Samsung are all onboard with it now, as is Philips.

-A: Indeed you can.
-There are now domestic cameras out there capable of producing startlingly good 4K quality without costing the earth.
-Two of the best examples are the £1,500 Sony FDR-AX100 camcorder and the similarly priced (with lens) Panasonic DMC-GH4 camera.
+You can.
+There are domestic cameras capable of producing startlingly good 4K quality without costing the earth.
+Two of the best examples are the £1,500 Sony FDR-AX700 camcorder and the (body only) Sony A6400 camera.

-Many modern smartphones are also capable of capturing 4K video, including Apple’s iPhone 8 and iPhone X. Of course, 4K recording has long been supported at the top end of the Android market, and 4K video capture is present on current flagships such as the Samsung Galaxy S8, HTC One U11, and the LG V30.
+Many modern smartphones are also capable of capturing 4K video, including Apple’s iPhone 8 and iPhone X. Of course, 4K recording has long been supported at the top end of the Android market, and 4K video capture is present on current flagships such as the Samsung Galaxy S10+, HTC U12+, and the LG G6.